markirby/Boilerplate-Chester-WordPress-Theme/README.md

 This tutorial explains how to create the boilerplate theme at https://github.com/markirby/Boilerplate-Chester-WordPress-Theme.

-It was designed to teach you how to easily create well structured MVC WordPress themes using the Chester framework.
+It was designed to teach you how to easily create well structured responsive MVC WordPress themes using the Chester framework.
 You can also use the boilerplate as a good starting point for your themes.

 If you follow the tutorial you will end up with the code available in the repository, so there is no need to clone the repo unless you want to skip ahead.